 - We’ll hire you no matter where live; it’s not just USA.
-We have authors and developers all over the world: our Trinity Continuum lead developer lives in Canada, the Werewolf and Mage developers live in the UK, and Changeling’s developer lives in Japan.
+We have authors and developers all over the world: our Trinity Continuum lead developer lives in Canada, the Werewolf and Mage developers live in the UK, and the Geist developer lives in Sweden.

 - A tip: Don’t start out your email or submission with “I suck, but here we go.”
 Likewise, don’t start out with, “Your game has some serious problems, but luckily, I fixed them!”
 Be professional.
 “My submission is [for this game line] and is about [quick summary]” is groovy.

-- Please attach your submission as a .doc, .rtf, .odt, or .pdf (we prefer .doc, but it’s not a deal-breaker).
+- Please attach your submission as a .docx file.
 Don’t put it in the body of an email.

 There’s no time limit on this; we’re always looking for good writers.
 But the sooner you submit, the sooner we can read your submission.
 We will try to respond to all submissions with at least a “yes, we’d like to hire you, we’ll let you know when something comes up” or “sorry, your writing isn’t what we’re looking for right now,” but that’ll depend on how busy we get.